thinkst/canarytools-docs/docs/bird-management/registrations.md

       - name: flock_id
         required: false
         type: string
+        default: "'flock:default'"
-        description: ID of the flock to assign the Bird to (defaults to `flock:default`).
+        description: ID of the flock to assign the Bird to (defaults to the [Default Flock](/guide/terminology.html#default-flock)).
     response: JSON structure with result indicator.
   decommission_device:
     name: Decommission Bird